fmalina/revisions-blocl/activism/rebel.md

 coverage.
 Nigel Farage has had airtime on all the main TV outlets out of all proportion to his own electoral performance.

 Thirty years ago, there were no blog sites.
-Before 2004, there wasn’t even any Twitter or Facebook
+Before 2004, there wasn't even any Twitter or Facebook

 Italy’s Beppe Grillo has over two million followers on Twitter.
 Donald Trump has